-Asserted times is accurate to within three minutes.
-Electronic or manual procedures are used to maintain system time.
+The asserted time is accurate to within three minutes.
+Electronic or manual procedures are used to maintain the system time.
 Clock adjustments are auditable events as listed in Section 5.4.1.

-7 Certificate, CRL and OCSP Profiles
+7 Certificate, CRL, and OCSP Profiles

 7.1 Certificate Profile